Diagon-Alley/tensor-flow-exps/README.md

 ## General steps in machine learning

-<h3 style="color:DodgerBlue;">Note that general steps in Machine learning do not always comply with reinforcement learning.
-The steps in reinforcement learning are a little different on its own</h3>
+`Note that general steps in Machine learning do not always comply with reinforcement learning.
+The steps in reinforcement learning are a little different on its own`

+### Supervised learning

 * Data acquisition
 * Data cleaning(normalization and so on)
 * Train, Test split(30%, 70% ---30 % being test and the other being train)
 * Train model
-* Evaluate model(using test set)
+* Evaluate model(using test set).
+Based on the evaluation results we may need to adjust the model parameters
+* Deploy model on new incoming data

+### Unsupervised learning

+* Data acquisition
+* Data Cleaning(normalization and so on)
+* Prepare the train data
+* Train model
+* Evaluate model and adjust model parameters and then evaluate again
+* Deploy model

+### Hold out sets

+Here we actually divide the data into 3 sets: a train set, a test set and a holdout set.
+The holdout set is used to get a true sense of how the model is going to perform in case of data that has never been seen before.
+After training the model we are going to test the model using the test set.
+Based on the test results we are going to adjust the parameters of our model and retrain and test the model.
+This is a cycle and we can go over this again and again until we are satisfied.
+However this test data too is not giving us a true measure of how the model is preforming in case of new and unseen data.
+So basically this hold-out data is going to give us a sense of how the model going to perform when deployed and it sees data that it has never seen before.